INTERVIEW | SAARC had its days and we need to look beyond it: Sunil KC, Vice President NICCI, Nepal

 This interview was given before his visit to India as part of the Nepal Prime Minister Sher Bahadur Deuba’s delegation.

-Sunil KV VP, Nepal – India Chamber of Commerce and Industry spoke about every facet of India China relations in a freewheeling interview with Mayank Singh.
+Sunil KC VP, Nepal – India Chamber of Commerce and Industry spoke about every facet of India Nepal relations in a freewheeling interview with Mayank Singh.
 This interview was given before his visit to India as part of the Nepal Prime Minister Sher Bahadur Deuba’s delegation.
 KC is also Founder and CEO of the Asian Institute of Diplomacy and International Affairs (AIDIA).

 Which areas do India and Nepal need to focus to strengthen their relationship further?